cxfcxf/twosteppass/README.md

 change the line in twosteppass.c to point to the random number page you have

-### this is good with people have lagcy system, dont want to change any stuff and redo user account
+### this is good with people have legacy system, dont want to change any stuff and redo user account
 ### otherwise just use duo or google two step auth.